Boxes and Bags

 crayons.
 Only the box sides, top and bottom need to be colored.
 You can color the box and lid flaps

-(pink) if you like, but don't bother with the glue tab (orange).
+(indicated in pink) if you like, but don't bother with the glue tab (orange).

 You could even write a surprise message on the inside of the lid!